Can Samsung SmartThings easily automate your home?

 If you have a Samsung Galaxy phone, then you can use Bixby to control your smart devices by voice.
 Also if you have a Samsung Smart Watch, you can use this as a control device.

 This is one of the reasons why we recommend starting with a single function in one room.
-As you add functions or room, you can take a pragmatic approach and sort small issues before they become major.
+As you add functions or expand into other spaces, you can take a pragmatic approach and sort small issues before they become major.

 You can add a secondary hub if you have a large property to boost the signal.
 But it’s worth trying to place the hub as central as possible.

 Finally, in comparison to Lightwave, many user-facing devices look cumbersome.
-For example, plug-in-and-play power sockets are more user-friendly, yet they don’t have the same aesthetic as retrofittable one with the technology built-in.
+For example, plug-in-and-play 3-pin sockets are more user-friendly, yet they don’t have the same aesthetic as retrofittable one with the technology built-in.

 Yes but only via IFTT as the two systems are separate eco-systems.

-SmartThings was designed around using IFTTT which is fantastic for interfacing with older Z Wave devices and other home automation system such as Lightwave.
+The entire Samsung SmartThings system was designed around using IFTTT (read our introduction to IFTTT for home automation), which is fantastic for interfacing with older Z-Wave devices and other home automation system such as Lightwave.

-As a partner brand, Sonos works out of the box with SmartThings as does Bose Audio devices.
+As a partner brand, Sonos smart speakers works out of the box with Samsung SmartThings as does Bose Audio devices.

 Amazon Alexa / Google Home

-While you can use Bixby voice recognition software if you have a Samsung Galaxy, out of the box, you can use either Amazon Alexa or Google Home.
+While you can use Bixby voice recognition software if you have a Galaxy smartphone, out of the box, you can use either Amazon Alexa or Google Home.
 This allows for simple integration if you already have an Echo Dot for example.

 Robotic Vacuum Cleaners

-Samsung produces a robotic vacuum cleaner (VR7000 – £550 from Amazon) which seamlessly works with a SmartThings system.
+Samsung produces a robotic vacuum cleaner (VR7000), which seamlessly works with a Samsung SmartThings system.
 Several other robovacs can be integrated using ITFFF just as long as they have onboard Wi-Fi.

-There are several Samsung washing machines which are built using SmartThings technology such as Samsung AddWash™ ecobubble™ WW10N645RPW (£520 – Amazon).
+There are several Samsung washing machines that have been built using SmartThings technology such as Samsung AddWash™ ecobubble™ WW10N645RPW.

 The future of Samsung SmartThings

-With Samsung investment and it’s Z wave capabilities, we predict that SmartThings will be around for years to come.
+With Samsung investment and it’s Z-Wave capabilities, we predict that Samsung SmartThings will be around for years to come.
 If you’re considering automation your property, SmartThings should be on your list of brands to explore.